 With heart disease and cancer being the top two causes of death in the U.S.,1 it’s important to safeguard your employees — both in terms of offering benefits that promote early detection, and protecting their finances in the event of a diagnosis and costly care.

 Your investment in insurance will go further if you understand the types of coverage available.
 Here’s what to know about two types of insurance that are often confused: cancer/specified-disease insurance and critical illness insurance, two types of supplemental insurance created to step in and pay directly to the employee (unless assigned otherwise), in addition to their health insurance, to help cover out-of-pocket expenses.
-After all, health insurance wasn’t designed to cover all costs and services — and that's why supplemental coverage is important.
+After all, health insurance wasn’t designed to cover all costs, services and daily expenses — and that's why supplemental coverage is important.

 Cancer insurance vs. critical illness insurance